theodorecharles/photography-website/README.md

 - For Docker: Check `FRONTEND_DOMAIN` and `BACKEND_DOMAIN` environment variables

 **Authentication issues:**
+- For password auth: Ensure user account exists and password is set
-- Verify Google OAuth redirect URIs
+- For Google OAuth: Verify OAuth redirect URIs are correct (if using OAuth)
-- Check email is in `authorizedEmails`
+- Check email is in `authorizedEmails` (for OAuth) or user exists (for password)
 - Ensure cookies are enabled

 **Port conflicts:**